Learning About Your Health

 - The Women's Health Resource Center offers supportive care services including a boutique of temporary hair loss products (for example, wigs are available for women with cancer).
 For more information, call (415) 600-0500.

-- The Institute for Health & Healing offers in-patient massage therapy and other supportive services.
+- The Institute for Health & Healing offers massage therapy and other supportive services.
 For more information, call (415) 600-4325.

 Produced by the Center for Patient and Community Education in association with the staff and physicians at California Pacific Medical Center.
 Date: 8/09